 Below are some Easter activities for kids.
 There are Easter eggs to colour in, a little detective/writing challenge and Easter number count sheet.
 Click on the images below to access each one.

-Here are some lockdown activities with the kids
+Here are some lockdown activities to do with the kids

 Ho Hum... another lockdown and another holiday, except this time round its winter.
 This holiday needs a bit of additional thought of how to get through it.
 We have some holiday activities for kids to keep the days interesting and different.

 We must remember it is their holiday and children are looking for care free days with just a little structure.
 As we cannot plan a full day out, it could just work if we plan just one holiday activity per day and let your kids have some down time the rest of the time.

 You can do it, it's all in the planning.